kimik00/CommonDataLayer/docs/Getting-Started.md

 ### Query Data via Query Router
-Query Router works with query service to route requests to the correct stoarge solution per schema's query address.
+The Query Router works with the query services to route requests to the correct repository, determined per schema (based on its query address).

 ```
 cargo run --bin query_router -- \